 There’s a good, old-fashioned way to map this out quickly and easily:

-Repeat this exercise for each market segment to help establish a concise and repeatable process for marketing towards your various audiences.
+Repeat this exercise for each market segment to help establish a concise and repeatable process for marketing to your various audiences.
 You can fully flesh out your segmented marketing strategy by configuring your sales software and email automation around the outline you’ve created, and then make tweaks as needed.
-To this end, some CRMs have reporting and performance tracking as well as custom reporting to help you figure out what’s working and what needs to change.

-If you’re ready to put your sales and marketing automation into action, get started with a free nutshell trial today!
+If you’re ready to put your sales and marketing automation into action, get started with a free trial of Nutshell today!